alt-magick/Correspondence/README.md

 * &nbsp; g++ -o correspondence.exe main.cpp -mwindows -lcomctl32 -static <br>
 * &nbsp; Or, create an empty Visual Studio project and compile main.cpp<br>

 Correspondence is a text editor that toggles between sigils or normal text, and can encode and decode selected text in a file.
-It uses an astrology cipher as a magical alphabet, which was outlined by Peter J. Carroll in his book "Liber Null".<br>
+It uses an astrology cipher as a magical alphabet, which was outlined by Peter J. Carroll in his books "Liber Null" and "Psychonaut".<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>